0wain/0wain/README.md

 - [pVault](https://www.gmodstore.com/market/view/pvault-the-perfect-bank-raid-heist-addon-masks).
 The ultimate raidable bank system for Garry's Mod.
 - [xAdmin](https://github.com/TheXYZNetwork/xAdmin).
 A free and basic administration system for Garry's Mod.
 - [SIMPSit](https://github.com/TheXYZNetwork/SIMPSit).
 A rewrite of the sit anywhere script for Garry's Mod.
 Designed for servers, with optimization and simplicity in mind.
 - [Lite Tools](https://github.com/TheXYZNetwork/lite-tools).
-A stripped-down and simplistic set of building tools, designed for DarkRP.
+A stripped-down and simplistic set of building tools, designed for DarkRP, a Garry's Mod gamemode.
 - [PoliceRP.xyz Open Sourced](https://github.com/TheXYZNetwork/PoliceRP-OpenSource).
-An open source release of The XYZ Network's PoliceRP server.
+An open source release of The XYZ Network's PoliceRP server for Garry's Mod.